 Indoor Plant Decor

 Of course, what easier way to bring the outdoors in than by actual plants!
 Perhaps one of the easiest design tips to create a full, comfortable, inviting space is to incorporate greenery.
 In this case the color green becomes a new neutral.
 Weather its one large floor plant in the corner of the room or a centerpiece on the dining table, this natural decor brings an element of softness into the space.
 No green thumb?
 Don’t worry, there are so many great faux plants that look just like the real thing, with no maintenance!
 Succulents are also a great way to bring in a trendy, hard to kill (ask me how I know) natural element into your home design.

 Fret not!
 Even though summer is coming to a close you can happily welcome fall with open arms now that you have all the tools to incorporate nature into your home.
 Inspired to give your home a fresh look for the changing seasons?
-Schedule a free consultation with a Decorilla interior designer today to get started!
+Schedule A Free Interior Design Consultation with a Decorilla interior designer today to get started!

 Written by Decorilla designer, Brittany S.